East Campus (Columbia University): Architecture

 East Campus was originally clad in red and white tiles, a surfacing architectural critics praised as innovative.
 The American Institute of Architects Guide to New York City called it "elegant and handsome".
 Reception to the building was mixed overall.
 Architecture critic Ada Louise Huxtable wrote of East Campus:

 "Consider a building that has to be vandal-proof, constructed of maintenance-free materials, with every surface resistant to neglect and abuse, where violation of design and function must be an anticipated fact, along with defacement and petty thievery - a place where surveillance is a necessity and the population is transient.
 A description of a maximum security prison?
 Not at all.
 This is a dormitory at Columbia University."

 Notable residents

 East Campus was home to writer and musician Michael Azerrad, US presidential adviser and television news personality George Stephanopoulos, journalist Olivier Knox, actors Matthew Fox, Julia Stiles and Rider Strong, digital media scholar Peter Lunenfeld, former Lionsgate Films president Erik Feig, and Olympic gold medalist Cristina Teuscher.
 Political cartoonist Ted Rall also lived in East Campus, but was kicked out after targeting pedestrians below his window with water balloons.
-Recently, however, the building has begun to show signs of aging, with frequent flooding leading to many displeased undergraduate upperclassmen.
+In 2018, however, the building has begun to show signs of aging, with frequent flooding leading to many displeased undergraduate upperclassmen.

 Columbia professor Robert E. Harrist was formerly a faculty-in-residence of East Campus.